delmic/odemis/doc/develop/microscope.rst

    Lens 1 focuses the incoming collimated light.
 It has an axis: x.
  * lens-switch: Switches lens 2 between two positions (on: within light path; off: outside of light path).
    Lens 2 is used to further focus the light coming from lens 1.
 It has an axis: x or rx.
+   If the axis has only two choices, then the SPARC doesn't support Ek imaging.
+   If the axis is linear and has metadata FAV_POS_ACTIVE and FAV_POS_DEACTIVE, it supports Ek imaging.
+It should then also provide POS_ACTIVE_RANGE to indicate the whole scanning range during Ek scanning.
  * brightlight: Is used to calibrate the position offset between the two detectors, the grating offset and the focus (mirror) within the spectrograph.
  * pol-analyzer: It is used to switch the quarter wave plate and the linear polarizer to well